jaskaranoberoi/AI_MEDICAL_ASSISTANT/PROMPT.md

 **CORE SYSTEM REQUIREMENTS**
 The platform must contain:

 1\.
-AI Agent Orchestration
+AI Agent Orchestration — Orchestrates multiple AI agents to solve complex healthcare workflows.
 2\.
-Medical Report Analysis
+Medical Report Analysis — Analyzes and explains insights from uploaded medical reports.
 3\.
-Medical Image Analysis
+Medical Image Analysis — Analyzes medical images for diagnostic interpretation.
 4\.
-Conversational AI
+Conversational AI — Lets patients converse with the AI assistant in their own words.
 5\.
-Safety Validation
+Safety Validation — Tests AI responses for medical safety and reliability.
 6\.
-Patient Memory System
+Patient Memory System — Maintains conversation and history context for the patient to provide personalised assistance.
 7\.
-Modern Dashboard UI
+Modern Dashboard UI – A user-friendly interface to manage healthcare interactions and data.

 The architecture should be:
 \- Modular